 Why does the Multistrada V4 not use desmo valves?

 The Multistrada V4 is the first Ducati motorcycle in decades to not use desmodromic valves.
-And on top of that, they use gear-driven cams… also a first for a Ducati in many decades!!
+So why not use them in the Multi V4?

-Ducati hasn’t given a specific answer about why they’ve moved to springs on the Multistrada V4, other than they don’t need the high-revving benefits of the desmodromic valvetrain.
+Ducati hasn’t given a specific answer in their press release about why they’ve moved to springs on the Multistrada V4, other than they don’t need the high-revving benefits of the desmodromic valvetrain, and that it helps them get to the very wide maintenance intervals.